david3891/Digital-electronic-2/Labs/02-LED/README.md

-# Lab 2: YOUR_FIRSTNAME FAMILYNAME
+# Lab 2: David Sladkowski

 Link to your `Digital-electronics-2` GitHub repository: